mayank-tripathik/filesystem/README.md

   - Making FreeSpaceStrategyRandom more faster as right now it is uing linked list to keep track of free blocks
   - File model can be improved more

+Note : In the following class diagram not all methods and fields are added to classes.
+It is just created to get a basic flow at one glance.
 ![FileSystem Diagram](filesystem.png)